 FHN is supported by members of Amateur Radio Emergency Service®

-"ARES" Amateur Radio Emergency Service® is a registered trade mark of the American radio Relay League, Incorporated and is used by permission.
+"ARRL" Amateur Radio Relay League ® is a registered trade mark of the American radio Relay League, and is used by permission.

 Public Service, Training and Emergency Communications are an integral part of the Goals of the Hurricane Net.

 Any Amateur Radio EmComm operator or organization is welcomed to participate in the net.

 This net will be hosted by each of the 3 ARRL Florida Sections on a rotating basis which also spreads the training so that all are prepared and can back-up each other when a tropical storm or hurricane strikes Florida.